pcaston/OpenPeerPower.github.io/source/_docs/installation/freenas.markdown

 Before updating, read the changelog to see what has changed and how it affects your Open Peer Power instance.
 Enter the jail using `iocage exec <jailname>`.
 Stop the Open Peer Power service:

 {% highlight bash %}
-service homeassistant stop
+service openpeerpower stop
 {% endhighlight %}

 Then, enter the `venv`:

 {% highlight bash %}
-su homeassistant
+su openpeerpower
-cd /usr/local/share/homeassistant
+cd /usr/local/share/openpeerpower
 source ./bin/activate
 {% endhighlight %}

 Upgrade Open Peer Power:

 {% highlight bash %}
-pip3 install homeassistant --upgrade
+pip3 install openpeerpower --upgrade
 {% endhighlight %}

-Log out of the `homeassistant` user and start Open Peer Power:
+Log out of the `openpeerpower` user and start Open Peer Power:

 {% highlight bash %}
 exit
-service homeassistant start
+service openpeerpower start
 {% endhighlight %}